Ashor11/NSX--T/README.md

 - Seamless traffic flows, including NAT for north-south traffic and Geneve encapsulation for east-west traffic.
 - Multi-site support for high availability and workload mobility.

-This architecture is optimized for dynamic environments, supporting modern application requirements and zero-trust security models.